It’s a fact of life that our social circles narrow as we get older.

 It’s a setting that naturally swings your “meeting new people” muscle into play, after years of rustiness and neglect.

 “It can be hard to meet new people when you are ensconced in your daily routine in London.
-Everyone is so busy and exhausted,” says Flash Packer Jenni, 30.
+Everyone is so busy and exhausted,” says Flashpacker Jenni, 30 (below right).

 “I was amazed at how easy it was to chat to people on my trip to Vietnam and Cambodia.
 It was really refreshing to meet new faces in a completely different environment – be it the crazy streets of Hanoi or watching the sunrise at Angkor Wat.”